TRIPTYK/nfw/README.md

 * Validation
 * Route

-So, the proxy router file (index.ts) is updated with the entity router which has just been created.
+So, the proxy router file (index.ts) is updated with the dedicated entity router which has just been created.

 To use the file generating, run the following command :